Connector for OData – Integration in applications

 Select the required table or view here.

-Click on "OK" once you have selected your table view.
+Click on "OK" when you have selected the table or view.

-The data fields being provided by the OData service and displayed in the application can now be selected on the "Data fields" tab and linked to application elements.
+The desired data fields that are to be provided by the OData service and displayed in the application can now be selected on the "Data fields" tab and linked to application elements.

 Data types

 • OData defines so-called complex data types.
 These are multiple fields of simple data types bundled into a new complex data type.
-As an example, you could combine the fields Street, ZIP, and City into a complex data type "Address".
+For example, you could combine the fields street, zip code and city into a complex data type "address".
 Since Intrexx does not recognize complex data types, they are converted into multiple Intrexx data fields.
-To safeguard the uniqueness of the name of such a field, it is then formed from the components <name of the complex data type>/<field name>, thus, for example, “Address/City".
+To ensure the uniqueness of the name of such a field, it is then formed from the components <name of the complex data type>/<field name>, e.g. "address/location".

 References